About the authors

 Tracy Sinclair is an executive coach and consultant who works internationally with organisations across all industry sectors.
 She is an ICF-credentialed coach who runs her own coaching business, offering professional coaching services and coaching culture consultancy to organisations, as well as providing ICF-accredited coach-specific training, mentoring and supervision services to professional coaches.
 She also founded and leads an initiative called Coaching with Conscience, which exists to have a positive impact on society and our environment through coaching.

 Tracy is dedicated to the development of the coaching profession and the coaching community, and she has volunteered her services to the International Coaching Federation (ICF) for over 10 years.
 Tracy was the President of the UK ICF from 2013-2014 and has been an ICF Global Board Director since 2016, serving as Treasurer in 2017, Global Chair in 2018 and Immediate Past Global Chair in 2019.
-During 2020-2021, she serves as a Director-at-Large on the ICF Global Enterprise Board.
+During 2020-2021, she served as a Director-at-Large on the ICF Global Enterprise Board.

 In recognition of her efforts, Tracy was named a Leading Global Coaches recipient as part of the Thinkers50 Marshall Goldsmith Coaching Awards in 2019.
+She also recieved an ICF Coaching Impact Award in 2023 for Distinguished Coach.

 We aimed to create a book which offers a widespread of evidenced based models, and combine that with best practice to provide a book for the novice to the seasoned coach."